andreasm80/blog.local/content/post/2024-04-08-vsphere-tanzu-avi-multiple-supervisors/index.md

 ### NSX Edge Clusters

-For many customers they have reasons to separate not only the compute part (different vSphere clusters for different departments, environments, customers (tenancy) but also network separation).
-So I decided to deploy a dedicated Edge cluster pr vSphere compute cluster.
-So I am in full controll of the traffic coming in and out of my different vSphere cluster, not only logical but also physical.
-What I end up with is one Tier-0 router pr vSphere Cluster/Supervisor Cluster (at a minimum as vSphere with Tanzu supports multiple Tier-0 routers even in the same Supervisor Cluster see this [post](https://blog.andreasm.io/2023/04/14/tanzu-with-vsphere-and-different-tier-0s/) how to configure vSphere with Tanzu using different Tier-0 routers).
+For many customers they have reasons to separate not only the compute part (different vSphere clusters for different departments, environments and customers (tenancy)) but also network separation.
+So I decided to deploy a dedicated Edge cluster per vSphere compute cluster.
+So I am in full control of the traffic coming in and out of my different vSphere clusters, not only logical but also physical.
+What I end up with is one Tier-0 router per vSphere cluster/Supervisor cluster.

+*vSphere with Tanzu supports multiple Tier-0 routers even in the same Supervisor cluster see this [post](https://blog.andreasm.io/2023/04/14/tanzu-with-vsphere-and-different-tier-0s/) how to configure vSphere with Tanzu using different Tier-0 routers.*

 So here is my network topology in NSX:

 ![topology](images/image-20240409143947921.png)

-In the picture above, I have my Cluster 1 on the left where the **sfo-m01-ec01-to-gw01** is managing ingress and egress for my NSX overlay networks and on the right the **workload-tier-0** managing ingress and egress for my Cluster-2.
+In the picture above, I have my "Cluster-1" on the left where the Tier-0 **sfo-m01-ec01-to-gw01** is managing ingress and egress for my NSX overlay networks and on the right the Tier-0 ""**workload-tier-0**"" managing ingress and egress for my "Cluster-2".

 Thats it for the NSX preparations.
 Next up is the Avi preparations.